leonjia0112/ec601_passenger_screening/Training and preprocessing/readme.md

 # Sampletrain.py:
 - This is the basic training file which contains a basic alexnet and how we can train our machine with different neural network layers.

+# Train_Alex_All:
+ - This file is written to use VGG Net and AlexNet with shuffled data.

+ #